tmcd82070/Rdistance/README.md

 **Rdistance - Distance Sampling Analyses for Abundance Estimation**

 **Description:**
 Distance-sampling is a popular method for abundance estimation in ecology.
-This package contains functions and associated routines to analyze distance-sampling data collected at line or point transects.
+This package contains functions and associated routines to analyze distance-sampling data collected at point or line transects.
 A large suite of classical, parametric detection functions are included, and the package can also accommodate user-defined detection functions.
+Covariates can be included in the detection function.
 **Rdistance Resources:**
 The best place to start learning about `Rdistance` is at the package's [GitHub Wiki](https://github.com/tmcd82070/Rdistance/wiki).